 Some dogs love to live outdoors instead of indoors, and they may even like to sleep out in the yard.
 If this is the case, there are several nice dog house ideas out there that will give your dog a place to sleep.
-No matter if your dog likes to stay outside while you’re at work or if they just like to spend an hour or two a day outside, having a dog house gives them options.
+No matter if your dog likes to stay outside while you’re at work or if they just like to spend an hour or two a day outside, having an outdoor dog house gives them options.
 They can go inside if they get tired, cold, or if it starts to rain or snow.

 - 1. Petsfit Dog House